 In your coverage decision, remember that the rates above are gross deductions.
 The net cost to you will be 75-80% of these figures due to taking them out of your check pre-tax (tax free).

-The dental insurance rates have not changed for the 2013-2014 college year.
+The dental insurance rates have gone down for the 2014-2015 college year.
 Employees pay the full cost of these premiums.

 Dental Monthly Premium Cost: